Archive for May, 2009

 I love children’s books, fairy tales, and picture books.
 This books occupies a special place in my library and in my heart.
 It teaches emotional intelligence to children and to adults that take the time to read this book.

 The story is about an old man (In fairy tales, the wise are usually portrayed as old) .
 The old man tricks a monster, by taking advantage of the monster’s narcissistic traits.
-The monster eats little children’ s dolls; especially those dolls that belong to good children.
+The monster used to eat little children’ s dolls; especially those dolls that belong to good children.
 The wise old man convinces the monster that she will grow more beautiful if she eats his very special food.
 The special food is really just his normal everyday food that he has given a fancy new name .
-The monster agrees to eat the special instead of little dolls.
+The monster agrees to eat this special fancy food instead of little dolls.
 She does become more beautiful (the power of placebo?) but also becomes very self centered, disconnected from everyone, and nearly loses her power of speech.
 In the end the monster resides in a self created prison on a mountain.

 Body Image

 body image is a major concern and source of depression for women, and sometimes men.
 Women always seem to think that their body is not “right”.
 It is either too fat, too thin, not fit enough, or not according to barby model.
 Many women do not let themselves live until they get to their “ideal” weight, which means they let their life pass by.
 Well, life tend not to wait for them.
+This dissatisfaction with their body is a major cause for low sexual desire for women.

 This workbook is designed to help people accept and love their own body, just as it is now.